mdifils/LinuxServerConfig/README.md

 * Change Time Zone to UTC (**sudo dpkg-reconfigure tzdata**).
 Scroll down to none of them  then select UTC.
 * install Apache2 `$ sudo apt-get install apache2` and test it
 ![Apache](img/ApacheCheck.png)
+Apache can do much more than just returning a file, we need to install the package below to allow Apache handling our flask application.<br>
 `$ sudo apt-get install libapache2-mod-wsgi-py3` <br>
 `$ sudo service apache2 restart` to restart apache2
 * Installing pip: <br>